Command-line interface: CLI and resource protection

 On some systems, such as Unix-like systems or Windows, one can modify the set of available commands by modifying which paths appear in the PATH environment variable or its equivalent.
-On Unix-like systems, commands also need be marked as executable files.
+On Unix-like systems, the file containing the executable or script for a command also needs to be given execute permission.
 The directories in the path variable are searched in the order they are given.
 By re-ordering the path, one can run e.g. \OS2\MDOS\E.EXE instead of \OS2\E.EXE, when the default is the opposite.
 Renaming of the executables also works: people often rename their favourite editor to EDIT, for example.

 The command line allows one to restrict available commands, such as access to advanced internal commands.
 The Bourne shell and workalikes such as Bash can be run as a restricted shell; among other things, this prohibits the user from modifying the PATH environment variable, so that if PATH is set to include only directories that contain only permissible commands, the user will only be able to run those commands.
-The Windows CMD.EXE also supports restricting available commands.
+The Windows cmd.exe also supports restricting available commands.
 Often, shareware programs will limit the range of commands, including printing a command 'your administrator has disabled running batch files' from the prompt.

 Some CLIs, such as those in network routers, have a hierarchy of modes, with a different set of commands supported in each mode.
-The set of commands are grouped by association with security, system, interface, etc. In these systems the user might traverse through a series of sub-modes.
+The set of commands are grouped by association with security, system, interface, etc. In these systems, the user might traverse through a series of sub-modes.
 For example, if the CLI had two modes called interface and system, the user might use the command interface to enter the interface mode.
 At this point, commands from the system mode may not be accessible until the user exits the interface mode and enters the system mode.

+In IBM's flagship MVS operating systems, the Authorised Program Facility (APF) allows certain authorized programs to run with enhanced privileges, analogous to UID(0) in Unix-like systems.
+TSO/E supports calling, e.g., authorized commands, but only for those commands, programs and services in an installation-controlled list.